History of special relativity: Mass–energy equivalence

 for the kinetic energy of an electron.
-In elaboration of this he published a paper (received September 27, November 1905), in which Einstein showed that when a material body lost energy (either radiation or heat) of amount E, its mass decreased by the amount E/c^{2}.
-This led to the famous mass–energy equivalence formula: E = mc^{2}.
+In elaboration of this he published a paper (received September 27, November 1905), in which Einstein showed that when a material body lost energy (either radiation or heat) of amount E, its mass decreased by the amount $\frac{E}{c^2}$.
+This led to the famous mass–energy equivalence formula: $E=mc^2$.
 Einstein considered the equivalency equation to be of paramount importance because it showed that a massive particle possesses an energy, the "rest energy", distinct from its classical kinetic and potential energies.
-As it was shown above, many authors before Einstein arrived at similar formulas (including a 4/3-factor) for the relation of mass to energy.
+As it was shown above, many authors before Einstein arrived at similar formulas (including a factor of 4/3) for the relation of mass to energy.
 However, their work was focused on electromagnetic energy which (as we know today) only represents a small part of the entire energy within matter.
-So it was Einstein who was the first to: (a) ascribe this relation to all forms of energy, and (b) understand the connection of mass–energy equivalence with the relativity principle.
+So it was Einstein who was the first to ascribe this relation to all forms of energy, and to understand the connection of mass–energy equivalence with the relativity principle.